0x7a6b4c/SkyEye/README.md

     * Inverse Enumeration Approach for Attached Managed Policy by `iam:ListEntitiesForPolicy`

 * ⚖️ **Deep Comparison Model for Policy Documents of Active Version and Historical Versions**
-</br>SkyEye automatically discovers and retrieves the policy documents between `DefaultPolicyVersionId` and historical verions of customer-managed policy, and utilize its deep comparsion model to differentiate the changes between the current version with historical versions.
-The insight will support the penetration tester to have an insight about the permissions they can gain or lose if they decide to use `iam:SetDefaultPolicyVersion` to switch the `DefaultPolicyVersionId` of the Customer-Managed Policy that their in-scope IAM entities were attached to.
+</br>SkyEye automatically discovers and retrieves the policy documents between `DefaultPolicyVersionId` and historical verions of customer-managed policy, and utilize its deep comparison model to differentiate the changes between the current version and historical versions.
+The insight will support the penetration tester to have a deep understanding about the authorizations they can retrieve or lose if they decide to use `iam:SetDefaultPolicyVersion` to switch the `DefaultPolicyVersionId` of the Customer-Managed Policy that their in-scope IAM entities were attached to.

 * 🔀 **The Mapping with MITRE ATT&CK Matrix - Cloud**
-</br>SkyEye presents the dataset of mapping nearly ~20,000 AWS actions to MITRE ATT&CK tactics, techniques, and sub-techniques, with detail description about abuse methodology by threat actors, and the sample AWS CLI commands.
+</br>SkyEye presents the extensible dataset of mapping nearly AWS actions to MITRE ATT&CK tactics, techniques, and sub-techniques, with detail description about abuse methodology by threat actors, and the sample AWS CLI commands.
 </br> 📑 [mitre_attack_aws_actions.json](https://github.com/0x7a6b4c/SkyEye/blob/main/resources/mitre_attack_libraries/mitre_attack_aws_actions.json)

 * 📊 **The Integration of Severity-level Classification**
-</br>SkyEye provides the integration of severity-level classification for ~20,000 AWS actions, ranging from `Low`, `Medium`, `High`, and `Critical`, to those specifically denoted as `PrivEsc-Vector`, represents a pivotal advancement in threat exposure.
+</br>SkyEye provides the integration of severity-level classification for AWS actions, ranging from `Low`, `Medium`, `High`, and `Critical`, to those specifically denoted as `PrivEsc-Vector`, represents a pivotal advancement in threat exposure.
 </br> 📑 [iam_sensitive_operations.json](https://github.com/0x7a6b4c/SkyEye/blob/main/resources/libraries/iam_sensitive_operations.json)

 * 📇 **Logs & Portable Output**